 For the majority of his life, a mature whitetail buck lives simply to survive.
-Since the day he was born, he’s taught the most basic survival instincts from his mother, but over the years he develops his hands by buy ar 15 accessories and training which improved his senses, honing them constantly as they become the weapons that guard his very life.
-As the seasons come and go, he transforms into a different animal than the rest of the herd, cautious and mysterious, making fewer and fewer mistakes… His life becomes one of secretiveness and seclusion.
+Since the day he was born, he’s taught the most basic survival instincts from his mother, As the seasons come and go, he transforms into a different animal than the rest of the herd, cautious and mysterious, making fewer and fewer mistakes… His life becomes one of secretiveness and seclusion.
 A stealthy old buck picks the safest routes, using the thickest cover, the contours of the land, and the cloak of darkness to conceal his movements.
 He becomes a master at the game, the game of survival.
 This elusive creature has a weakness though, and it lies within his travel patterns.
 It’s when a buck moves that he is the most vulnerable.

 Once we have targeted our bucks core area and his likely feeding spots, its time to start connecting the dots.
 This is a great time to turn on the computer and start looking at aerial photos of your hunting area.
 Remember, we are dealing with an animal that loves the edge.
 No matter what type of cover is available, bucks will tend to move along the edge of it or where to types of cover meet.
 Fence lines, creeks, roads, and even backyards create edge habitat too, and the thicker the better!
 I have also noticed over the years that in any given area, a dominant buck will usually use the most downwind piece of cover there is, so be sure to take into consideration the prevailing wind in your area.
 Normally, a bucks travel pattern is fairly easy to define, especially at this time of the year when the woods are wide open and the sign left behind from season is laid out like a roadmap for you.
 Obviously, since we are after a monster buck, our quarry is going to be leaving some clues behind for us along his travel path… rubs, scrapes and tracks.
 I always pay close attention to rubs, especially big ones, and by looking at what side of a tree a buck rubs on will tell you what direction he was heading when he made it.
 As we follow the maze of trails leading from bedding areas to food sources, monster buck sign left behind will tell us what paths we need to concentrate our efforts on.